 If the modifications need to be made in the same state where the divorce occurred, then the procedure is relatively simple but what happens when the parties need to modify an out of state divorce decree?
 Which court has jurisdiction over the modifications?

 Many people get divorced in one state and then circumstances lead at least one of the ex-spouses and the children to move to another state.
 When this happens, people wonder what to do if they need to modify the child custody provisions of the divorce decree.

-Other common divorce decree modifications include child visitation, child support and alimony provisions of the divorce decree.
+Other common divorce decree modifications include child visitation, child support, and alimony provisions of the divorce decree.
 Most states allow the court which granted the divorce to retain jurisdiction over these matters as long as one of the parties to the divorce decree is still living within the jurisdiction of the court.
-The physical residence of the child and other spouse are irrelevant.
+The physical residence of the child and other spouse is irrelevant.

-Jurisdiction over child support modification issues are determined by the Uniform Interstate Family Support Act, which has been adopted by every state in the nation.
-The Uniform Interstate Family Support Act give the court which issued the original child support order continuing exclusive jurisdiction over child support matters as long as at least one of the parties continues to live in that state or all of the parties agree to the continuing exclusive jurisdiction of the court.
+Jurisdiction over child support modification issues is determined by the nationwide Uniform Interstate Family Support Act.
+The Uniform Interstate Family Support Act gives the court which issued the original child support order continuing exclusive jurisdiction over child support matters as long as at least one of the parties continues to live in that state or all of the parties agree to the continuing exclusive jurisdiction of the court.
 All of the parties may agree to move jurisdiction to another state’s court system and file that agreement with the court that originally issued the child support order.

-A divorce decree is intended to be long term agreement between ex-spouses.
+A divorce decree is intended to be a long-term court order expressing agreement between ex-spouses.
 However, sometimes circumstances change, particularly if the ex-spouses share children, and a modification of the divorce decree is necessary.
 In those instances, it is important to bring the modification request before the court with proper jurisdiction to hear the matter.